walkersutton/wepollus/README.md

 ![We Poll Us Logo](https://pbs.twimg.com/profile_images/1398693815217758214/fli630lU_200x200.png)

 ### You Choose
-* a tweet accepting poll questions and is sent out every Sunday, Tuesday, and Thursday @ 12ET
+* a tweet accepting poll questions and is sent out every Tuesday, and Thursday @ 12ET
 * the most favorited tweet will be used as the next day's poll question
 * the most favorited replies to this tweet will be used as the poll's choices
   * replies must be <= 25 characters to be considered